When to visit the vet?

 HyperlipidemiaHyperlipidemia is a condition in which there are elevated fat levels, especially cholesterol and triglycerides, in the blood.
-It can increase the risk of cardiovascular disease. in dogs is a condition characterized by elevated levels of lipids, such as cholesterolCholesterol is a fat-like substance found in the body and is necessary for many vital functions, including building cell membranes and producing hormones.
+It can increase the risk of cardiovascular disease. in dogs is a condition characterized by an increased level of lipids, such as cholesterolCholesterol is a fat-like substance found in the body and is necessary for many vital functions, including building cell membranes and producing hormones.
 However, high cholesterol levels in the blood can increase the risk of heart disease. and triglyceridesTriglycerides are fats that circulate in the blood and are an important source of energy for the body.
 High triglyceride levels can be a risk factor for heart disease and pancreatitis., in the blood.
-This can occur primarily or secondary to other health problems.
+This can occur as a primaryPrimary refers to the first or original cause of a disease or condition, as opposed to secondary causes or symptoms that develop from it. condition or secondary to other health problems.

 The most important facts at a glance

-Hyperlipidemia in dogs is a disorder of lipid metabolism in which the lipid level in the blood is elevated.
+Hyperlipidemia in dogs is a disorder of fat metabolism in which the lipid level in the blood is elevated.
 Lipids are necessary for energy metabolism, cell structures, and hormoneHormones are chemical messengers produced by endocrine glands and released into the bloodstream to affect specific cells or organs in the body.
 They regulate numerous bodily functions, including growth, metabolism, and reproduction. production.
 In dogs, this disorder can be genetic, as in primaryPrimary refers to the first or original cause of a disease or condition, as opposed to secondary causes or symptoms that develop from it. hyperlipidemiaHyperlipidemia is a condition in which there are elevated fat levels, especially cholesterol and triglycerides, in the blood.
-It can increase the risk of cardiovascular disease., which is common in breeds such as the Miniature Schnauzer, or it can be secondary to other diseases such as hypothyroidism, diabetes mellitus, or pancreatitis.
+It can increase the risk of cardiovascular disease., which frequently occurs in breeds like the Miniature Schnauzer, or it can be caused secondarily by other diseases such as hypothyroidism, diabetes mellitus, or pancreatitis.
 A high-fat diet and certain medications can also increase lipid levels.

 Symptoms can include skin nodules, vomiting, or diarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems..
 DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is made by clinical examination, anamnesis, and blood tests.
-Treatment depends on the cause: PrimaryPrimary refers to the first or original cause of a disease or condition, as opposed to secondary causes or symptoms that develop from it. hyperlipidemiaHyperlipidemia is a condition in which there are elevated fat levels, especially cholesterol and triglycerides, in the blood.
-It can increase the risk of cardiovascular disease. is often treated with diet, while secondary forms require treatment of the underlying disease.
-Medications and supplements such as omega-3 fatty acids can also help.
+It is the first step in the management and treatment of patients. is made through clinical examination, medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
+It includes information about previous illnesses, treatments, allergies, and lifestyle habits., and blood tests.
+TherapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. depends on the cause: primaryPrimary refers to the first or original cause of a disease or condition, as opposed to secondary causes or symptoms that develop from it. hyperlipidemiaHyperlipidemia is a condition in which there are elevated fat levels, especially cholesterol and triglycerides, in the blood.
+It can increase the risk of cardiovascular disease. is often treated through diet, while secondary forms require treatment of the underlying disease.
+Medications and supplements like omega-3 fatty acids can also help.
 Regular check-ups are important to monitor the success of the treatment.

 Causes